ccorcos/meteor-any-db/README.md

 First, let me go over the current state of Mongo integration with Meteor.

-Without Oplog tailing, Meteor will watch for database writes locally and update the subscriptions on those writes. that depend They do this by effectively reimplementing Mongo in Javascript, aka Minimongo.
+Without Oplog tailing, Meteor will watch for database writes locally and update the subscriptions on those writes.
+They do this by effectively reimplementing Mongo in Javascript, aka Minimongo.
 This is a huge pain, but has had great success.
 If you are running two Meteor servers, however, then these servers aren't aware of each others subscriptions.
 In this case, Meteor resorts to polling Mongo every 10 seconds